top of page

 I ask for at least 24 hours’ notice for cancellations or reschedules.
 This helps keep space available for others who might need it.
 Late cancellations may incur a fee (50% for less than 24 hours' notice and 100% of the consultation fee for no-shows).

 Yes.
-I support clients across the spectrum of eating challenges, including disordered eating, binge eating, chronic dieting, and recovery from diagnosed eating disorders such as Anorexia Nervosa, Binge Eating Disorder, Bulimia Nervosa and others.
-I work collaboratively, alongside therapists, GPs and other professionals for best practice care.
+I support clients experiencing a wide range of eating and body image concerns, including disordered eating, chronic dieting, binge eating, and recovery from diagnosed eating disorders such as Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder, ARFID, and OSFED.

 That’s completely okay.
 A free 15-minute discovery call is the best way to chat through your goals and see if we’re a good match.
 There’s no pressure - just an open, honest conversation.